RoSPA Health and Safety Awards

 Preparing your submission

-Q: Does it matter if we don't answer the Key Performance Question (KPQ) sections?
+Q: Does it matter if we don't answer all the sectionsof my category?

-It will not normally be possible for missing evidence to be provided separately at a later stage, although at its discretion, RoSPA may request additional information.
-This will generally only be when the missing information could be critical to the competition result or to the achievement grade awarded.
+It will not normally be possible for missing evidence to be provided separately at a later stage, although at its discretion RoSPA may request additional information.

 Q: Why do RoSPA Awards entries require supporting evidence?

-Q: Why have you introduced a limit on the number of attachments per section?
+Q: Why is there a limit on the number of attachments per section?

 Q: Will entries that exceed the permitted limit be penalised?